berndporr/iirj/README.md

 Highpass, lowpass, bandpass and bandstop as Butterworth, Bessel and Chebyshev Type I/II.

+You can also provide your own filter coefficients, for example calculated by scipy and then create your custom IIR filter with the `SOSCascade` class.

 It's based on the IIR1 library [https://github.com/berndporr/iir1] which in turn is based on Vinnie Falco's DSPFilters [https://github.com/vinniefalco/DSPFilters].